 Never let the gas gauge on your car get below half.
 You never know when something will happen.
 And it will happen.
 That’s not fatalistic, that’s realistic.
 Plus, your car runs better when the tank is more full.
 Can’t afford it?
 Use Gas Buddy to find the cheapest gas near you.
 Then go there.

 You don’t need all the stuff you think you need.
-A messy house in a cluttered house, is a messy mind, is a cluttered mind.
+A messy house is a cluttered house; a messy mind is a cluttered mind.
 Be an anti-hoarder.
 A simple life is a happy life.
 Let it go, give it away, sell it, trash it.
 Live lighter.
 You’ll thank me for it.
 AND your family won’t have to deal with all your stuff after you’re gone.
 No one wants to do that.
 It’s bad enough you’re gone.

 GET A LIFE!
 Do something.
 You like things.
 You enjoy things.
 You read about THINGS!!!!
 Pursue a hobby, an avocation.
 Have a purpose.
 Get out of the house.
-Check out a group, and another and another until one fits like a good looking, but comfortable pair of shoes.
-Something that feels good to you and isn’t impossible to follow—just like a 6 ingredient recipe.
+Check out a group, and another and another until one fits like a good looking but comfortable pair of shoes.
+Something that feels good to you and isn’t impossible to follow—just like a six-ingredient recipe.
 It’s called Ikigai in Okinawa, Japan or Pura Vida in Costa Rica or Live Aloha in Hawaii.
 Do something that fills your heart, spirit and whatever you consider to be your soul.
 Put one foot in front of the other and do that.

 And here is your BONUS!